Lumenless/lumenless-privacy/light-2.0-web/SETUP.md

-# Light Waitlist Setup Guide
+# Lumenless Waitlist Setup Guide

-This guide will help you set up the Light waitlist website with Supabase integration.
+This guide will help you set up the Lumenless waitlist website with Supabase integration.

 ## Prerequisites